Keith Van Horn: New York Knicks and Milwaukee Bucks

 After spending a year with the 76ers, Van Horn was traded to the New York Knicks for Latrell Sprewell in a four team deal that also included the Atlanta Hawks and Minnesota Timberwolves.
 His stint with the Knicks, although productive, was short; on February 16, 2004, he was traded to the Milwaukee Bucks in a three team trade involving the Atlanta Hawks, where he was traded for Tim Thomas, marking the second time Thomas and Van Horn were traded for each other.
-On March 21, 2004, Van Horn scored his highest single game total in Milwaukee, 32 points during a 104–103 loss to the Lakers.
 In the playoffs, however, Van Horn and the Bucks would be eliminated in the first round by the eventual-champion Pistons.

 Dallas Mavericks

-In order to make salary cap room for the anticipated re-signing of free-agent-to-be Michael Redd in the coming off-season, on February 24, 2005, the Bucks traded Van Horn to the Dallas Mavericks for the expiring contracts of Alan Henderson, Calvin Booth and cash.
-He spent nearly two seasons with the Mavericks playing a key sixth man role and helping the Mavericks win the 2006 Western Conference Finals before losing in the NBA Finals to the Miami Heat.
+On February 24, 2005, to make salary cap room for the anticipated re-signing of free-agent-to-be Michael Redd in the coming off-season, the Bucks traded Van Horn to the Dallas Mavericks for the expiring contracts of Alan Henderson, Calvin Booth and cash.
+With the Mavericks, Van Horn played a sixth man role.
+He was a member of the Mavericks team that reached the 2006 NBA Finals, losing to the Miami Heat.

 Free agency and retirement

 Following the 2005–06 season, Van Horn stated that he was taking a year off from the NBA to spend time with his family.
 On February 19, 2008, Van Horn signed a three-year deal (only the first year guaranteed) with the Mavericks in order to help complete a blockbuster trade that sent Jason Kidd from the Nets to the Mavericks and Devin Harris to the Nets.
+Van Horn was included in the trade to "balance the trade from a salary standpoint".
 As expected, Van Horn did not play at all for the Nets and was waived on October 23, 2008, earning $4.3 million without playing.

 Van Horn finished his NBA career with averages of 16.0 points per game and nearly seven rebounds per game.
 He earned $88 million in the NBA.

 Post-NBA endeavors

 As of 2014, Van Horn ran the Colorado Premier Basketball Club, a non-profit youth basketball program involving around 1,000 kids from the Denver area.
 The club, claimed to be Colorado's largest basketball club, provides leagues, coaching, camps and tournaments for around 1,000 kids from the Denver area.
+As of 2025, Van Horne was managing partner at VHRE Properties.

 Personal life

 Van Horn is married to his wife, Amy, and has four children.

-Van Horn lived in Franklin Lakes, New Jersey, during his time with the New Jersey Nets.